apache/camel/examples/camel-example-opentracing/README.md

 $ cd client
 $ mvn compile camel:run
 ```

+The client application explicitly instantiates and initializes the OpenTracing Tracer with the _CamelContext_.

 The shells will show *SPAN FINISHED* messages indicating what spans have been reported from the client
 and two services.